How to Protect Yourself Against WhatsApp Scams

 The first step in protecting yourself against WhatsApp scams is to learn how to spot these messages.
 The spam that appears on WhatsApp is almost always aimed at getting you to click on a link that looks legitimate, but in reality is a malicious link.
 The malicious link will attempt to obtain your credit card or banking information, or log-in credentials.
 The best way to prevent being scammed is to make sure you never give out your private information, and never click on a link from an unfamiliar source.

-See also Don't Be Scammed on Plenty of Fish !
+See also How to Spot a Romance Scammer on Plenty of Fish

 It’s easy to identify a fake WhatsApp account, but how do you tell if the account is real?
 Look for the green verification symbol, which is a white check mark on a green background, next to the account’s name.
 If the message looks too good to be true, delete the message and block the contact.
 In addition to blocking these people, be sure to set up two-step verification on your account.
 Once you’ve set this up, you should be more protected than ever.